Crypt06545/Historical-Artifacts-Client/README.md

 - **Authentication System**:

-  - Secure login and registration using email/password and social login (Google/GitHub).
+  - Secure login and registration using email/password and social login (Google).
   - Password validation with strong security checks.
   - Conditional navigation links and protected routes for private features.